rayyichen310/Research-on-Automatic-CAPTCHA-Recognition-Method-Based-on-Deep-Learning/README.md

 # **Summary**

-**This program leverages deep learning technologies (CNN + GRU) to implement an automatic CAPTCHA recognition workflow.
+**This program leverages deep learning technologies (ResNet-18 + GRU) to implement an automatic CAPTCHA recognition workflow.
 The functionalities include:**

 - **Recognition of 4 to 6-digit Verification Codes:**   Capable of accurately identifying CAPTCHA codes consisting of 4 to 6 numerical characters.